 Pushback and agree to do that story next sprint

-The team agrees to add the story to the sprint, but a similar size, lower priority story drops out of the current sprint.
+The Scrumban team members agrees to add the story to the work in progress sprint, but a similar size, lower priority story drops into the backlog and out of the current sprint.

-But with Scrumban, I get continuous flow.
+But with Scrumban, I get continuous flow for work items.
 In some ways, I get back even more time because I really don’t need the team to estimate every story in story points (or whatever).
 But I still ask for a size as a reality check that the story isn’t too big, not to know when it will be done.

-We keep stories small, increment, and evolve — preventing us from doing more than is actually needed.
+We keep user stories small, increment, and evolve — preventing us from doing more than is actually needed in specific roles.
+This helps reduce bottlenecks and provides continuous improvement.
 User testing and metrics collection after the production deploy can help teams gauge how well the new feature or increment is received.
 (At Highland, we also do user testing on clickable prototypes before we implement, meaning that new idea we thought was cool gets proved before we invest time and effort in implementing.
 And we measure behaviors of the built features after implementing.
 But that’s a topic for another post.)

-My clients love being able to pivot without waiting for the arbitrary time box to end.
-And if it’s a big pivot that kills my sprint, I didn’t lose any time planning the sprint — just the time I spent getting the next stories teed up for development.
+My clients love being able to pivot to the next iteration without waiting for the arbitrary time box to end.
+And if it’s a big pivot that kills my sprint, I didn’t lose any time planning the sprint — just the time I spent getting the next stories teed up for the development team.
 And usually that’s not a loss — they’re likely still valuable, though they might get tweaked based on the pivot.

-I like Scrumban because it reduces overhead and enables rapid change.
-We keep some of the Scrum rituals which reinforce adaptive planning, collaboration, discipline, and rigor.
-Working in Scrumban has made me, my team, and my clients a little bit happier — which means a lot at a people-first place like Highland.
+I like Scrumban for its Agile Project Management and overall software development because it reduces overhead and enables rapid change and shorter lead times.
+We keep some of the Scrum rituals which reinforce adaptive planning, prioritization, visualization, collaboration, discipline, and rigor.
+Working in Scrumban has made me, my team, stakeholders, and my clients a little bit happier — which means a lot at a people-first place like Highland.